 If there are more applications received than there are places available, the school will use its published oversubscription criteria (rules) to work out which children have the priority and can be offered a place.
-Any children with an education, health and care plan (EHCP) that names the school must be admitted before any other children and will be counted in the published admission number.
+Any children with an education, health and care plan (EHCP) which names the school must be admitted before any other children, and will be counted within the published admission number.

-The criteria for Kingston secondary schools are summarised in the 'Kingston's infant, junior, primary and secondary schools' brochure available on the Kingston Council website, and published in full on the individual schools' websites.
-Admission criteria vary depending on the type of school you are applying for and any questions you have about the admission arrangements should be addressed directly to the school.
-Schools that have faith-based criteria may require a supplementary information form and a reference from a parish priest or other minister of religion.
+The criteria for Kingston infant, primary and junior schools are summarised in the 'Kingston's infant, junior, primary and secondary schools' brochure available on the Kingston Council website, and published in full on the individual school's website.
+Admission criteria vary depending on the type of school you are applying for, and any questions you have about the admission arrangements should be addressed directly to the school.

+Schools that have faith-based criteria may require a supplementary information form, or a reference from a parish priest or other minister of religion.
 If you are applying for a place at one of these schools, it is your responsibility to read the full admission arrangements, to make sure you understand their admission criteria and provide all required information to the school at the same time as you make your application.

-How places were offered in the last three years
+How places were offered in previous years

 Please look carefully at the admission criteria and how places were offered in previous years for each school.
 If your application is considered under the distance criterion, your chances of obtaining a place at a school a long way from where you live will be less than at a school nearer your home.
-You should name your nearest non-selective school (a school that will consider your application on home to school distance) as one of your preferences and use all six preferences.
+You should name your nearest non-denominational school as one of your preferences and use all six preferences.
 This will maximise your chances of being offered a preferred school.

-You will find details of how places were offered at each secondary school in Kingston for September 2023 entry in Section 4 of this brochure, and on the individual schools' website.
+You will find details of how places were offered at primary schools in Kingston borough for September 2023 entry in Section 5 of this brochure, and on the individual school's website.